henrymbuguak/An-E-commerce-Created-Using-Django/README.md

 # An-E-commerce-Created-Using-Django
-This is an E-commerce site where we will create  a site which client can be able to view a list of music instruments on our site, view a single instrument on its on page, and the product to a shopping cart.
+This is an E-commerce site where we will create  a site which client can be able to view a list of music instruments on our site, view a single instrument on its on page, and add product to a shopping cart.
 I will also integrate our system with a payment system like stripe but we will take it one step at time.

 ## Our Technology